RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 There are several ways to start and stop VoiceOver in iOS:

-- If you’ve added VoiceOver as an Accessibility Shortcut (by going to Settings → Accessibility → Accessibility Shortcut and checking “VoiceOver”), you can toggle it by pressing your side button three times in rapid succession.
+- If you’ve added VoiceOver as an Accessibility Shortcut (by going to Settings → Accessibility → Accessibility Shortcut and checking "VoiceOver"), you can toggle it by pressing your side button three times in rapid succession.
 (On non-Face-ID devices, click the Home button three times, instead.)
-- If you’ve added it to Control Center (by going to Settings → Control Center and pressing the add symbol for “Accessibility Shortcuts”), you can toggle VoiceOver there.
+- If you’ve added it to Control Center (by going to Settings → Control Center and pressing the add symbol for "Accessibility Shortcuts"), you can toggle VoiceOver there.
-- If you have Siri enabled, you can say, “Turn VoiceOver on/off.”
+- If you have Siri enabled, you can say, "Turn VoiceOver on/off."
 - You can toggle it in your device’s Settings → Accessibility → VoiceOver section.
 (This is also where you can customize VoiceOver to your preferences.)

 #### Using the Rotor

 One of VoiceOver’s most powerful tools is the Rotor.
 The Rotor is a virtual dial you can turn to let you navigate by categories like lines, words, links, form elements, headings, and so on.

 Turn the rotor on by placing two fingers on your screen (e.g., thumb and forefinger) and twisting them clockwise or counterclockwise (like turning a dial).
 VoiceOver will announce the currently-selected category as you twist.
-For example, twist until you hear “Headings.”
+For example, twist until you hear "Headings."
 If you now swipe up and down on the page, VoiceOver will move from heading to heading, and you can then swipe right and left to have the content around that heading read to you.

 The Rotor also includes an option for setting VoiceOver’s speaking rate, if you’d like to adjust that setting.